I'm a Mess (Bebe Rexha song)

-"I'm a Mess" is a song recorded by American singer Bebe Rexha for her debut studio album, Expectations (2018).
+"I'm a Mess" is a song by American singer-songwriter Bebe Rexha from her debut studio album, Expectations (2018).
 It was released as the first and only single from the album on June 15, 2018, following an early radio release in the United States.
 The song is produced by Jussifer and vocal produced by Devon Corey.
 According to Rexha, "The song is about accepting your own imperfections, and not dwelling on them but rather celebrating them".

 Background and release

 On September 18, 2017, a snippet of the track was shared by Rexha via an Instagram story.
 The second snippet was released on April 20, 2018.
 On June 7, 2018, Bebe announced through social media that her upcoming debut album's first single, entitled "I'm a Mess", would be released on June 15, 2018.

 Composition

 "I'm a Mess" contains an interpolation of the 1997 song "Bitch", performed by Meredith Brooks.
-It was written by Rexha alongside Justin Tranter and Jussifer, while the latter handled production with Devon Corey.
+The electropop track was written by Rexha alongside Justin Tranter and Jussifer, while the latter handled production with Devon Corey.